jsecurity101/jekyll-uno/_posts/2018-12-20-Kerberos-Enumeration-Detection.markdown

 This shows the result of the actual attack and what users were actually on the DC.
 (You might enjoy the user theme I have going..) **Note** you will see there is the password for one user in here, this is because I put the password in the wordlist to see if it would return anything for results.

-This next image shoes what Microsoft Advance Threat Analytics came up with.
+This next image shows what Microsoft Advance Threat Analytics came up with.
 As you will see with the first image, it simply gives you a brief summary of the detection.
 This was only found as a "Medium" threat.

 ![Mic-Anal](/images/anal1.png)